MERLev/reVita/README.md

 ## Known issues

-- Menu not opening in some homebrew and adrenaline.
+- Menu not opening in Adrenaline, PS4link and some homebrew.
   - Solution: To use plugin for such apps, you can follow those steps
     1. Open any game/app where plugin menu is working
     2. Configure everything as of doing it for desired app with menu not working.